Skip To Main Content

 Latest News

-February is Black History Month.
-Celebrate with Cherry Hill Public Schools as we highlight and honor the success stories and impact of African Americans.
+March is Women's History Month.
+Celebrate with Cherry Hill Public Schools as we honor and celebrate the stories and contributions women have made in American history.

 Message from the Superintendent and BOE President